 While a wide variety of soils are tolerated, keep in mind the soil should be well-draining and able to retain a consistent level of slight moisture.

-As with all plants, well-draining soil is preferred.
+As with all plants, well-draining moist soil is preferred.

 Even though Spider Lily likes consistent moisture, the plants should not sit in water on a regular, ongoing basis.